 Today we want to address these iPhone SE problems and take you through the most important things those dealing with issues, and those worried about issues, need to know.

 Our guide to iPhone SE problems outlines the current set of issues and provides you with some resources that will come in handy if you run into something on your phone.
 It also includes some information about the next iOS update for the iPhone SE.

 The current list of iPhone SE problems features some familiar faces, issues that’ve popped up on every iPhone Apple’s ever made.

-The list includes severe battery drain where the device can barely hold a charge.
-It also includes issues with Wi-Fi connectivity, Bluetooth devices, abnormal amounts of UI lag when opening folders and apps and while moving around the home screen, random reboots, and issues with first-party apps like Mail and Podcasts.
+We’re hearing about severe battery drain where the device can barely hold a charge.
+We’re also hearing about issues with Wi-Fi connectivity, Bluetooth devices, abnormal amounts of UI lag when opening folders and apps and while moving around the home screen, random reboots, and issues with first-party apps like Mail and Podcasts.

-We’re also hearing about problems with the iPhone SE’s speakers where sound sometimes becomes distorted, issues with the device’s touch screen, problems with the temperature of the device (it sometimes runs abnormally hot), and issues with the phone’s camera.
+We’re also seeing complaints about problems with the iPhone SE’s speakers where sound sometimes becomes distorted, issues with the device’s touch screen, problems with the temperature of the device (it sometimes runs abnormally hot), and issues with the phone’s camera.